ksu-is/The-Smart-Shopping-Suite-Price-Tracker-E-Commerce-Website-/README.md

 https://github.com/PragatiVerma18/amazon-price-tracker-python/blob/master/price-tracker.py

 How to use:
-Search your user agent into google and enter it after headers.
+Search your user agent into google and enter it after headers./n

-Enter your email and password into server login.
+Enter your email and password into server login./n

-Also enter your email next to server.sendmail.
+Also enter your email next to server.sendmail./n

-Enter in specfic product ID found on Amazon's product page within the element_availiability section.
+Enter in specfic product ID found on Amazon's product page within the element_availiability section./n

-Enter a specfic time interval in minutes that you want to be checked.
+Enter a specfic time interval in minutes that you want to be checked./n

 Once this is entered into the code itself, the terminal will prompt with the Amazon URL, your email, and the time interval you want to check on the item frequently.